Why apply to Entrepreneurs First?

 Editor's Note:

-Here’s what the founders had to say about the Entrepreneur First program…
+Here’s what the founders had to say about the Entrepreneurs First program…

-1. Entrepreneur First demanded full commitment.
+1. Entrepreneurs First demanded full commitment.
 Founders must quit their day jobs and focus on their startup.

 2. Program started with online calls to familiarize founders with the program and its offerings, followed by a Q&A session.